 What is the Book of Common Prayer?
 What version do we use?
 The Book of Common Prayer is a guidebook that Anglicans use to support both corporate and individual worship.
 It contains ancient and modern prayers and readings that allow everyone to participate in worship. ("Common" means "for everyone.")

 The Book of Common Prayer dates to 1549, when it was first compiled by the Archbishop of Canterbury, Thomas Cranmer.
 It has been through several revisions over the years; the current edition that we use is the 1979 Edition.
 About two-thirds of its contents are actually derived from the Old and New Testaments.
 It includes services for the Holy Eucharist, as well as baptisms, weddings, and funerals.
 It also contains prayer aids and suggested Bible readings for each day of the year that can be a useful supplement to your own personal prayers when you worship alone or with family and friends.

 Will I have to say or sign anything, give anything, or be singled out in any way?
 No. We long for Holy Cross to be a place of safety and refuge.
-We have greeters who will welcome you at the door, provide you with a church bulletin, help you find child care locations, and answer any questions that you have about our services or our facilities.
+We have ushers who will welcome you, provide you with a church bulletin, help you find child care locations, and answer any questions that you have about our services or our facilities.